frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-15.md

 > 0-3

 The Frothers managed to convert their pressure, by the way of a penalty. **Tyler** won it and grabbed the ball to take it.
 Hitting it into the top of the net with confidence to keep the ratio up.
-No consideration for the occasion, though.
+No consideration for the occasion, though 😢.

 > 1-3

 ## Man of the Match

+No votes, so it goes to **Charles** for making it back for the match he said he couldn't make.
+Also, he must have passed me the ball at least 10 times over the match.
+Unreal.

+## Dick of the Day

 **Jack Hayden** for DotD for the foul throw and dressing down by his old mate the referee.

-## Dick of the Day